What is primary immunodeficiency (PI)?

 Order materials, reference guides, clinical reprints, and more

-If you think your patient can benefit from SCIg therapy, learn about Hizentra® (Immune Globulin Subcutaneous [Human] 20% Liquid
+If you think your patient can benefit from a subcutaneous immunoglobulin therapy option, learn about Hizentra® Immune Globulin Subcutaneous [Human] 20% Liquid)

 What is immune thrombocytopenic purpura (ITP)?

-Immune thrombocytopenic purpura (ITP) is an autoimmune bleeding disorder resulting in low platelet counts.
+Immune thrombocytopenic purpura (ITP) is an autoimmune disorder resulting in low platelet counts and bleeding.
 Patients with ITP often exhibit purpura (red, purple, or brownish-yellow spots) in the skin and mucous membranes and petechiae (red or purple dots) under the skin.
 People with ITP may also experience nosebleeds, gingival bleeding, heavy menstrual bleeding, and hematomas.1 ITP usually does not have an identifiable precipitating stimulus2; it may occur in isolation (primary) or in association with other diseases (secondary).3

 Chronic ITP is an immune system bleeding disorder